Smurf/crispin/README.md

 - [ ] Implement proper logging
 - [ ] Work to generate ISOs
 - [ ] Work to Host ISOs
-- [ ] Create API to dynamically generate kickstarts and ISOs
+- [ ] Create REST API to dynamically generate kickstarts and ISOs